 Most Wi-Fi products ship with security turned off.
-So once you have your network working, you need to activate WEP or WPA and make sure your wireless networking devices are sharing the same network key.
+So once you have your network working, you need to activate WEP or WPA and make sure your wireless networking devices are sharing the same Network key.

-The Wireless G Desktop Network Card cannot access the network because it is using a different network key than the network key that is configured on the Wireless G Router.
+The Wireless G Desktop Network Card cannot access the network because it is using a different Network key than the Network key that is configured on the Wireless G Router.

-Using a Hexadecimal Key
+Using a Hexadecimal Key 1

-A hexadecimal key is a combination of numbers and letters from A-F and 0-9.
-64-bit keys are five two-digit numbers.
+A hexadecimal key is a mixture of numbers and letters from A-F and 0-9.
+64- bit keys are five two-digit numbers.
 128-bit keys are 13 two-digit numbers.
+2

-For instance:
+For instance: 3

 AF 0F 4B C3 D4 = 64-bit key

-C3 03 0F AF 0F 4B B2 C3 D4 4B C3 D4 E7 = 128-bit key
+C3 03 0F AF 0F 4B B2 C3 D4 4B C3 D4 E7 = 128-bit key 4

 In the boxes below, make up your key by writing in two characters between A-F and 0-9 in each box.
 You will use this key to program the encryption settings on your Router and your wireless computers.
+5

-Example: AF 1F 4B C3 D4
+Example: AF IF 4B C3 D4 6 sectio

-64-bit:
+64-bit: 7 n

-128-bit:
+128-bit: 8

-Note to Mac users: Original Apple[®] AirPort[®] products support 64-bit encryption only.
+Note to Mac users: Original Apple AirPort ® products support 64-bit encryption only.
 Apple AirPort 2 products can support 64-bit or 128-bit encryption.
-Please check your product to see which version you are using.
+Please check your product to 9

+see which version you are using.
 If you cannot configure your network with 128-bit encryption, try 64-bit encryption.

-WEP Setup
+10

+11

-64-Bit WEP Encryption
+WEP Setup 64-Bit WEP Encryption

-- 1. Select "64-bit WEP" from the drop-down menu. - 2.
+- 1 Select "64-bit WEP" from the drop-down menu. - 2.
 After selecting your WEP encryption mode, you can enter your key by typing in the hex key manually, or you can type in a passphrase in the "Passphrase" field and click "Generate" to create a key.

-A hex (hexadecimal) key is a combination of numbers and letters from A-F and 0-9.
+A hex (hexadecimal) key is a mixture of numbers and letters from A-F and 0-9.
 For 64-bit WEP, you need to enter 10 hex keys.